I thought it would be a good idea to give an overview of publishing low content books start to finish.

 When you’ve chosen your paper type, book size, cover finish, and have uploaded your cover and manuscript, you’ll want to save your work.

-Note: it takes FOREVER for a preview to generate, so we’re going to pause here and wait at least 30 minutes before coming back to preview our book and continue on to
+Note: it takes FOREVER for a preview to generate, so we’re going to pause here and wait at least 30 minutes before coming back to preview our book and continue on to setting our price and distribution.

 In the meantime…PUBLISH MORE BOOKS.